jbezeau/fun/readme.txt

     right click to finish your tree without using the full number of seeds

     after submitting the maximum number of unique trees for a level the next level will automatically begin

+Three Body Problem game

+Try to manipulate the Earth and its moon using a planetary mass black hole

+Controls:
+    Hold right click and drag up or down to increase/decrease the gravitational attraction of your mouse pointer Move the mouse pointer to move the position of the anomaly and pull the planetary system around Left click to reset the system on the screen